Maasai Stoves & Solar Project Research

 Studies of stoves designed by other groups often show significant abandonment of the new stove.
 The users often revert back to the three-stone fires.

 Random-sample surveys of the Maasai Stoves & Solar Stoves (MSS) show no abandonment of the new stoves.
 The stoves are still in use in 100% of the households surveyed.
-The families and the environment reap the long-term benefits of replacing the three-stone fires with the MSS stoves on a permanent basis.
+The families and the environment reap the long-term benefits of replacing the three-stone fires with the MSS stoves.
+This is on a permanent basis.
 Why the difference?

 For women to continue to use their new stoves and never return to cooking over an open three-stone fire, the stoves have to be what they really want.
 Our Project collaborated on design with the women using the stoves, to ensure that they will be happy with them.